Khalidashraf141/my-vscode-project/Working with Files/Notes/memoryReconstruction.md

 Why does this work so perfectly?
-Because C++ uses a fixed memory layout for siple objects:
+Because C++ uses a fixed memory layout for simple objects:
     • Members are stored in a strict order
     • Each member has fixed size
     • No gaps (or predictable padding)